 Getting an exact likeness of the subject is not the usual main purpose in art.
 Unless a camera is used, a perfect likeness is not even possible.
 The naturalistic preoccupations of the Renaissance, and those of some artists since, comprise a relatively brief period in the history of art.
 Most cultures throughout the rest of history have produced art concerned with other intentions than versimilitude, whether for religious, political, aesthetic, or personal reasons.
 Since the camera was invented, the exact likeness produced by an artist has become unnecessary, freeing the artist to once again try to explore more profound concerns than capturing outward appearances.

 When beginning to draw, remember that all artists start from scratch.
-If you look at the first work of Van Gogh and Cezanne, you can see that neither had what is referred to as 'facility' - in other words, it did not come easily to either of them.
-They both struggled, and I think the struggle caused them to produce work that is not only great, but totally original and new at the time created.
+If you look at the first works of Van Gogh (down the page, drawing done in 1880), you can see that he did not have what is referred to as 'facility' - in other words, it did not come easily to him.
+He struggled, and I think the struggle caused him to produce work that is not only great, but totally original and new at the time created.
 Other important advice: follow your heart in art.
 Draw what you love and know - whether it be flowers, geological formations, machinery, your family and friends, food, outer space, animals, etc., in addition to the traditional subjects.
 Your progress will be much faster.
-Also, copy drawings of old and modern masters - da Vinci, Van Gogh, Cezanne, Larry Rivers, Michelangelo, Seurat, Durer, Rodin, Redon, etc.
+Also, copy drawings of old and modern masters - da Vinci, Van Gogh, Cezanne, Larry Rivers, Michelangelo, Seurat, Durer, Rodin, Redon (down the page) and others.

 Holding the Drawing Tool - The way the tool is held is very important in drawing.
 It is usually better to hold it very loosely in the fingers - in the usual way, but with the thumb and first two fingers 2 or more inches above the point.
 Even better is to have the thumb and first two fingers in a more straightened out position, palm facing down.
 With a piece of charcoal or pastel, a good way is to hold the tool between the thumb and all of the fingers, palm down.
 These last two positions make it easier to use cross-hatching, which is a good way to do shading of lights and darks (chiaroscuro).
-Although it is OK to draw with the hand in some cases, it is usually better to draw not just with the hand, but with the arm itself.
-Especially when one is standing to draw at an easel, this lends itself to a looser way of working.
-Also, one is then able to see the drawing from more of a distance away, which is good for checking proportions, and progress in general.
+Although it is OK to draw with the hand in some cases, it is usually better to draw not just with your hand, but with your arm itself.
+Especially when you are standing to draw at an easel, this lends itself to a looser way of working.
+Also, you can then see the drawing from more of a distance away, which is good for checking proportions, and progress in general.

 I recommend that you first read Art Instruction, to get the full benefit of this exercise.